No Image

 • Call the Samaritans 24-hour telephone support service at 116 123

-Worried someone else who is feeling suicidal
+Worried about someone else who is feeling suicidal

 If you're worried that someone you know may be thinking about planning or considering suicide, try to encourage them to talk about how they are feeling as soon as possible.
 Listening is the best way to help them understand and improve the way their depressive and suicidal thoughts will pass with good support.
 Try to avoid offering solutions and try not to judge, instead just provide a safe, confidential and patient space, so they can disclose and reflect on their trauma, depression, triggers or suicidal thoughts.